-This course is designed to be highly interactive.
+This course is designed to be highly interactive and tailored to the professional seeking to build from the ground up to deploying products to immediately add value.
 You will be coding python classes and functions, dashboards, models, and effective visualizations, using all free open-source tools.

 By the end of our workshop, you will have a firm understanding of the role of statistics within data science and the power of advanced analytics and machine learning techniques.
 As a deliverable, you will have [x].